Zanatticus/High-Performance-Computing/Homework/HW2/Problem1/README.md

 |    Value of Pi    	| 3.141595125 	| 3.141594648 	| 3.141594648 	| 3.141595364 	| 3.141595125 	| 3.141595602 	| 3.141595602 	| 3.141595602 	|
 |      Speedup*     	|      1      	| 1.595739176 	| 2.699132065 	| 3.967239507 	| 4.493729047 	| 3.174858488 	| 3.174858488 	| 3.174858488 	|

-<p align="center">Table 7: Weak Scaling for Leibniz's Formula to Approximate PI using OpenMP.
+<p align="center">Table 7: Strong Scaling for Leibniz's Formula to Approximate PI using OpenMP.
 Speedup is compared against single-threaded performance.</p>

 | Number of "Darts" 	|   1000000   	|   2000000   	|    4000000   	|    8000000   	|   16000000   	|   32000000   	|   64000000   	|   128000000  	|
 |:-----------------:	|:-----------:	|:-----------:	|:------------:	|:------------:	|:------------:	|:------------:	|:------------:	|:------------:	|